Student Regulations/Information

 International Programs

-The Office of International Programs provides support to international students.
+The office of International Programs provides support to international students.
 Services are provided to international students who attend or plan to attend the university.
 These services include:

 • assistance in making the adjustment to life in the United States